zemantic/ckanext-srilanka/README.md

 ## Releasing a new version of ckanext-sldata_theme

+If c
-If ckanext-sldata_theme should be available on PyPI you can follow these steps to publish a new version:
+kanext-sldata_theme should be available on PyPI you can follow these steps to publish a new version:

 1. Update the version number in the `setup.py` file.
 See [PEP 440](http://legacy.python.org/dev/peps/pep-0440/#public-version-identifiers) for how to choose version numbers.